joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2018-08-23-the-lords-prayer-on-earth-as-is-it-in-heaven.md

 css: "family-devos"
 draft: false
 ---

+## On Earth As Is It In Heaven

-> Psalms 73:21-28 (ESV)
+>Psalms 73:21-28 (ESV)
-> When my soul was embittered,
+>When my soul was embittered,
-> when I was pricked in heart,
+>when I was pricked in heart,
-> I was brutish and ignorant;
+>I was brutish and ignorant;
-> I was like a beast toward you.
+>I was like a beast toward you.
 >
-> Nevertheless, I am continually with you;
+>Nevertheless, I am continually with you;
-> you hold my right hand.
+>you hold my right hand.
-> You guide me with your counsel,
+>You guide me with your counsel,
-> and afterward you will receive me to glory.
+>and afterward you will receive me to glory.
 >
-> Whom have I in heaven but you?
+>Whom have I in heaven but you?
-> And there is nothing on earth that I desire besides you.
+>And there is nothing on earth that I desire besides you.
-> My flesh and my heart may fail,
+>My flesh and my heart may fail,
-> but God is the strength of my heart and my portion forever.
+>but God is the strength of my heart and my portion forever.
 >
-> For behold, those who are far from you shall perish;
+>For behold, those who are far from you shall perish;
-> you put an end to everyone who is unfaithful to you.
+>you put an end to everyone who is unfaithful to you.
-> But for me it is good to be near God;
+>But for me it is good to be near God;
-> I have made the Lord GOD my refuge,
+>I have made the Lord GOD my refuge,
-> that I may tell of all your works.
+>that I may tell of all your works.

 ```text
 Fear not, then the darkest cloud, nor the proudest waves, nor the deepest wants,—in these very things you shall, through Christ, prove triumphant.
 Nor shrink from the battle with “last enemy”.
 Death received a death-wound when Christ died.
 You face a conquered foe.
 He stands at your side a crownless king, and waving a broken spectre.
 Your death shall be another victory over the believer’s last foe.
 Planting your foot of faith upon his prostrate neck, you shall spring into glory, more than a conqueror, through him that loved you.
 Thus passing to glory in triumph, you shall go to swell the ranks of the “noble army of martyrs”—those Christian heroes of whom it is recorded,